gruntwork-io/terraform-google-gke/modules/gke-cluster/README.md

 You can relax the restrictions by authorizing certain address ranges to access the endpoints with the input variable `master_authorized_networks_config`.

+### How do I configure logging and monitoring with Stackdriver for my cluster?

+Stackdriver Kubernetes Engine Monitoring is enabled by default using this module.
+It provides improved support for both Stackdriver Monitoring and Stackdriver Logging in your cluster, including a GKE-customized Stackdriver Console with fine-grained breakdown of resources including namespaces and pods.
+Learn more with the [official documentation](https://cloud.google.com/monitoring/kubernetes-engine/#about-skm)

+Although Stackdriver Kubernetes Engine Monitoring is enabled by default, you can use the legacy Stackdriver options by modifying your configuration.
+See the [differences between GKE Stackdriver versions](https://cloud.google.com/monitoring/kubernetes-engine/#version) for the differences between legacy Stackdriver and Stackdriver Kubernetes Engine Monitoring.

+#### How do I use Prometheus for monitoring?

+Prometheus monitoring for your cluster is ready to go through GCP's Stackdriver Kubernetes Engine Monitoring service.
+If you've configured your GKE cluster with Stackdriver Kubernetes Engine Monitoring, you can follow Google's guide to [using Prometheus](https://cloud.google.com/monitoring/kubernetes-engine/prometheus) to configure your cluster with Prometheus.

 ### Private cluster restrictions and limitations